GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## OIScontainingOCM
 1 [Operational Interaction Scenario](#Operational-Interaction-Scenario) OIScontainingOCM 0..* [Operational Chronological Message](#Operational-Chronological-Message)

-Specifies, that an operational interaction scenario contains one or more chronological messages.
+Specifies the fact that an Operational Interaction Scenario contains one or more Operational Chronological Messages.
 ## OISrefiningOSY
 1..* [Operational Interaction Scenario](#Operational-Interaction-Scenario) OISrefiningOSY 1 [Operational Story](#Operational-Story)

-Specifies the fact that one or more Operational Interaction Scenarios are used to refine an Operational Story.
+Specifies the fact that an Operational Story is refined by one or more Operational Interaction Scenarios.
 ## OPRactingInOSY
 1..* [Operational Performer](#Operational-Performer) OPRactingInOSY 1..* [Operational Story](#Operational-Story)